rtomrud/trie-mapping/README.md

 ### `trieMapping(elements)`

-Returns a trie object.
+Returns a trie object, which is [iterable].
 Can be initialized from the given `elements`, which is an array or other iterable whose elements are key-value pairs, or a trie's root object.
 If initialized from a trie's root object, the argument may be deeply mutated by the trie's methods.

 ```js
 import trieMapping from "trie-mapping";